trytouca/trytouca/docs/docs/sdk/cpp/core-api.md

 # Core API

-[Previously](/sdk/cpp/main-api), we covered the high-level API of our C++ SDK and learned how to test a `find_student` software using the Touca test
+[Previously](/sdk/cpp/main-api), we covered the high-level API of our C++ SDK and learned how to test a `find_student` software using the Touca test runner:
-framework:

 ```cpp
 #include "students.hpp"